Abinesh-Thankaraj/Plankton-ROS2-Humble/README.md

 ### 3. Install the ros packages for gazebo

-For Foxy, write in a terminal:
+For Humble,  write in a terminal:
-`sudo apt install ros-foxy-gazebo-ros-pkgs`

-For Galactic:
-`sudo apt install ros-galactic-gazebo-ros-pkgs`

-For Humble:
 `sudo apt install ros-humble-gazebo-ros-pkgs`

 >See <http://gazebosim.org/tutorials?tut=ros2_installing&cat=connect_ros> for more detailed information about gazebo and ROS 2 connection.